 Police officers in Arizona can ask you to do a field sobriety test if you get pulled over and there are suspicions of driving under the influence.
 These tests are used to determine whether you’ve consumed alcohol.
-You have the right to refuse doing a test – a fact that makes field sobriety testing different from BAC tests.
+You have the right to refuse to do a test – a fact that makes field sobriety testing different from BAC tests.

 Field sobriety tests are commonly linked to the use of alcohol and its effect on the body.
 Being under the influence, however, isn’t strictly linked to alcohol consumption.
 Can standard field sobriety tests in Arizona be used to detect drugs like marijuana?
 If not, are there alternative tests administered to detect a drug-related lack of sobriety?